A Sleepless Winter

 “You bottled your shit up too long and you need to lose it a little bit right now; that’s just how it is.
 I definitely don’t mind making sure you don’t nosedive in the process.”

-Athena tried to take it in and pull herself back towards stability; Storm couldn’t live with her indefinitely, she needed to get her shit together.
+Athena tried to take it in and pull herself back towards stability; Teagan couldn’t live with her indefinitely, she needed to get her shit together.
 She limped back towards self-reliance as best she could despite continued breakdowns, struggling not to lean too heavily on anyone else or let on that her ED thoughts had made a reappearance: That would freak everybody out.
-She ached for company, though, and her impulsive trip to the pet store landed her with not the kitten she’d been thinking about, but a fat and impassive fireleg tarantula.
+She ached for company, though, especially with Storm being a rather apparitional presence—and her impulsive trip to the pet store landed her with not the kitten she’d been thinking about, but a fat and impassive fireleg tarantula.
 Athena named her Beatrice, or Queen Bea, but the sounds of her pincers clicking through cricket exoskeletons proved to be less substantial than human warmth.
-It wasn’t long after adopting her that Athena found herself on the phone with Storm again, her tone casual and bright enough to cover up the fact that she’d just finished her third cry that week and her mascara had reached her chin.
+It wasn’t long after adopting her that Athena found herself on the phone with Teagan again, her tone casual and bright enough to cover up the fact that she’d just finished her third cry that week and her mascara had reached her chin.

 “Hey, d’you wanna come over tomorrow night?
 You gotta see my new spider.
-I can grab some cheap wine, the three of us can have a girls night in.”
+I can grab some cheap wine, the three of us can have a girls night in.
+Four of us if I can convince Storm to call out.”

 “Your new spider?